Skip to main content

 { "id": "faq-bot", "status": "installed", "config": { "rules": "[...]", "respondInGroups": false } }

 Config fields marked secret: true (an API key, a service-account JSON) are masked on read and preserved on an unchanged write — so you never have to re-paste a secret to edit an unrelated field.
+A list of secret values (for example, a rotating set of API keys) also survives an append or removal: surviving entries keep their stored secret, while a genuinely new or edited row is never grafted with a stored value.

 The host does not validate your config types